iGomides/iGomides/README.md

 ## Hello, I'm Yan Gomides

-- 🌟 **About me:** I'm interested in Cybersecurity, AI, programming, and OpenSource.
+- 🌟 **About me:** I'm interested in Cybersecurity, AI, programming, and OpenSource codes.
 - 💼 **Work:** I'm "open to work" and looking for a new opportunity in Cybersecurity.
 - 📚 **Studies:** Currently studying the Python language.
 - 🌍 **Natural Language:** My native language is Portuguese.
 Sorry for any English mistakes.